karayabin/universe-snapshot/universe/Ling/TemporaryVirtualFileSystem/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/addEntry.md

 - type: string.
 The possible values are:
      - update: means that the operation is an update for a file that is not registered yet in the vfs (but probably exists on the real server)
+- move: bool=false.
+Whether to move or copy the file from the given path to the destination.